ng-Classic/ng-classic/aio/content/start/start-routing.md

 ## View product details

 The `ProductDetailsComponent` handles the display of each product.
-The Angular ClassicRouter displays components based on the browser's URL and [your defined routes](#define-routes).
+The Angular Classic Router displays components based on the browser's URL and [your defined routes](#define-routes).

-In this section, you'll use the Angular ClassicRouter to combine the `products` data and route information to display the specific details for each product.
+In this section, you'll use the Angular Classic Router to combine the `products` data and route information to display the specific details for each product.

 1. In `product-details.component.ts`, import `ActivatedRoute` from `@angular-classic/router`, and the `products` array from `../products`.